ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Check whether the Guided Tour leaves the Map Editor in its original state.
 - Given I am on a map page
 - When I do the Guided Tour
-- Then after I have done the Guided Tour the map is back to its original state
+- Then after I have done the Guided Tour the map is the same as before
 - Actual Result:
 - Test Result:
 - Notes: